7 Reasons to Visit Brindisi

-Even for Italians, when thinking about the Puglia region, Brindisi is not the first destination that comes up to mind.
-For many, it is just the embarkation point to Greece.
-But I discovered that the city is indeed well worth spending a few days.
+Even for ItaliansBrindisi is not the first destination that comes to mind when thinking about the Puglia region.
+For many, it is merely the embarkation point to Greece or the arrival airport.
+But I discovered that the city is indeed well worth spending a few days in.
 And there are plenty of things to do in Brindisi and around.

-7 reasons to visit Brindisiand the surrounding area.
+7 reasons to visit Brindisi

 1. The old town